 - Easily transferable — If the illness can spread like common colds, there’s virtually no way to stop new infections from happening.

 - Long incubation period — Diseases such as HIV that allow massive windows of time for new victims to become infected fall into this category.

 If a disease with these four factors were to emerge in a high-density urban area, modern medical science would be hard-pressed to do anything but lessen the suffering of the infected.
 That said, investment in rapid-response disease detection and quarantine procedures could help reduce the impact here from “world-ending” to “disastrous.”

 According to Science Magazine, there’s a repeating apocalyptic problem every 100,000 years — supervolcanoes.
 These volcanoes start with collapsing underground calderas that produce eruptions of more than 450 cubic kilometers of magma.
 For reference, the Mount St. Helens explosion in 1980 released just 0.25 cubic kilometers of magma.
 Worst-case scenario?
 In addition to large-scale destruction near ground zero, the ash lifted into the atmosphere blocks the sun and drops global temperatures by five to ten degrees Celsius for a decade, while ash on the ground kills all plant life.

 Potential prevention here stems from solid knowledge, which means more time and money for scientists trying to understand and model volcanic behavior.
 While it may be impossible to eliminate the chance of a supervolcano explosion, good data could help minimize the impact.

 Prepping for the end of the world?
-Watch out for angry robots, don’t ignore new infections and take a long view on volcanoes.
+Signs of the apocalypse include angry robots, new infections and supervolcanoes.
 Oh, and don’t be fooled by the bright, friendly sun — it’s coming for us all, eventually.